Have you ever analyzed how long Medicare takes to pay your claims? We did!

 You’re in good company, we wanted to know the answer to this as well!
 We figured, there had to be lot of providers wondering if the time it takes them to get paid by Medicare is well, consistent with the industry.
 So, we did some digging, and some number crunching, and built a considerable ‘sample’ to find out what the average time was that Medicare took to process its claims.

-And, since we enjoyed it so well, we decided to do the same with Blue Cross Blue Shield.
+And, since we enjoyed it so well, we decided to analyze how long it takes Blue Cross to pay my claim as well.

 We knew this would vary from State to State and from Mac to Mac, but shockingly, the variance wasn’t that significant.